 - Subsequent problems may involve long-term effects on internal pelvic structures which may leave patients with symptoms such as persistent pain, impaired mobility or sexual dysfunction.

-- Regardless of fracture type, neurological injury is a strong predictor of poor outcomes.
+- Regardless of the type of fracture, neurological injury is a strong predictor of poor outcomes.

 - Car safety - seat belts, speed restrictions, impact protection systems.